 Meet as soon as possible following the annual election of officers and selection of committee chairs to set up necessary business to be completed before the close of the fiscal year, plan the summer session date and time when each Chair will present the plan of work for the coming fiscal year.

-Meet monthly during the school year, day and time to be established prior to the first Booster Club session, to determine the issues for business to be brought before the active members; one third of the members of the Executive Committee shall constitutes and quorum.
+Meet monthly during the school year, day and time to be established prior to the first Booster Club session, to determine the issues for business to be brought before the active members; one third of the members of the Executive Committee shall constitute a quorum.

 Meet as needed to transact the necessary business of the club in the intervals between regularly scheduled meetings.